sfstewman/mpiqueue/README.md

-# mpiqueue: running small, single-core jobs on a cluster biased against them #
+# mpiqueue: queuing lots of small jobs via MPI #

 mpiqueue is a small program designed to help computational scientists that run hundreds or thousands of small jobs work efficiently on